Sydney-Informatics-Hub/carbon-volcanics/README.md

 The historgrams (diagonal) show the typical baseline vs the eruption events.
 Subducted sediment carbon appears to be the strongest predictor of an eruption event.
 All the grids are significantly more correlated to an eruption event than a random variable (Sample_ID -modified).

+In conclusion the answer to this question is Yes.
+Stuff going down influences what comes up and when it comes up!

 * (3) can this be correlated with the composition of eruption products from volcanoes at specific locations through time?

-This question may pose a problem of sparsity.
 There is no eruption event with all measured eruption products.
-Potentially interesting products include: 'Hf', 'Nd', 'Ni','Nd143_Nd144', 'Hf176_Hf177', '207pb_204pb'
+We can identify what subduction parameters are linked to specific amounts of eruption products: 'CO2', 'Hf', 'Nd','Nd143_Nd144', 'Hf176_Hf177', '207pb_204pb'
+The results are in ***results/results.pptx***.